irods/irods_k8s/helm/irods-supervisor/README.md

 Deployment values need to be updated to support your intended use and/or environment.

+Also note that you will need to synchronize your Supervisor DB service name with this deployment.

-Example helm commands
+### Example helm commands for creating or removing this deployment

-helm -n irods-dev upgrade --install supervisor-dev ./irods-supervisor/ helm -n irods-dev delete supervisor-dev
+helm -n <**k8s namespace**> upgrade --install supervisor ./irods-supervisor/

+helm -n <**k8s namespace**> supervisor-dev